MinaAlmasi/midttrafik-time-series/README.md

 ```

 ##  🚀 Usage
-To run any script, you can type specify the script's path in the terminal as such (with the `env`active):
+To run any script in the `src` folder, you can type specify the script's path in the terminal (with the `env`active):
 ```bash
 # activate env
 source env/bin/activate